Looking for unique and very cool bath bombs? Make these succulent Bath Bombs

 How to Use Bath Bombs

-With each bath bomb tutorial that I make, I also enjoy giving out some instructions.
+With each bath bomb tutorial I make, I also enjoy giving instructions.
 If you want to use a bath bomb, it’s not hard at all.
-You just have to make sure you follow the instructions because you don’t want to ruin these before you’re able to use them.

-• The water has to be warm, not too hot and not too cold.
-Make sure you test the water before you add the bath bomb in it.
+• The water has to be warm, not too hot, and not too cold.
+Make sure you test the water before you add the bath bomb to it.

 • Put the bath bomb in the water and watch it work its magic.
 The Succulent Bath Bomb will dissolve in the water and you’ll be amazed as it fizzes.

-How to Make the cool Succulent Bath Bombs
+How to Make these Cool Succulent Bath Bombs

 These little bath bombs remind me of walking around a garden center when spring first arrives.
 The cute little succulents used on these bath bombs are just adorable and get me every single time.
 I can’t get over the little plants and how adorable the “bottom” part of the plant looks.
 It truly does look like a succulent plant, dirt and all.